m-onz/m-onzAV/README.md

 # m-onzAV

-audio visual performance patches...
-Pd and GEM.
+audio visual performance patches... [http://puredata.info](Pd and GEM).
 As seen in the video's below.
-Minus the audio samples and video's that where made in processing.
+Minus the audio samples and video's that where made using [Processing](https://processing.org).
 You will need to add your own video's and sounds and modify the file paths used in the patches.

 ## dependencies

 Use vanilla pd from Miller Puckette...
-I alse use the dark theme but this is optional: https://github.com/m-onz/pd-dark-canvas
+I alse use the dark theme but this is optional: [dark canvas](https://github.com/m-onz/pd-dark-canvas)

 You will need to install these extra libraries from the menu -> find externals.